Penne alla vodka: Origins

 There have been multiple, often conflicting, claims to the invention and history of the dish; one author claims that it was invented at Dante, a restaurant in Bologna.
 One cookbook claims that it was invented in the 1980s by a Roman chef for a vodka company that wanted to popularize its product in Italy.
 The dish may have been common in Italy before becoming popular in America in the early 1980s.
+Luigi Franzese of Orsini's Restaurant in New York City claims to have improvised the dish in the 1970s when using vodka to reduce a tomato sauce, calling it Penne à la Russia.
+A 1979 Italian novel mentions a "sugo alla russa" which includes a glass of vodka.

-On October 25, 2016, the Italian Association of Confectionery and Pasta Industries named it the symbolic dish of the 18th World Pasta Day organized in Moscow, as symbol of friendship between Italy and Russia.
+On October 25, 2016, the Italian Association of Confectionery and Pasta Industries named it the symbolic dish of the 18th World Pasta Day organized in Moscow, as a symbol of friendship between Italy and Russia.
 Barilla later found penne alla vodka was the second most sought-after dish of pasta in search engines, behind only pasta alla bolognese.

 Composition

 The ethanol of the vodka enhances and balances the flavors of the tomato and cream.
+Half or more of the vodka evaporates during cooking.

 Similar tomato and cream sauces without vodka are sometimes known as parma rosa or rosatella.

+In the U.S., bacon or guanciale are often substituted for pancetta.

 In media

-Disco Sauce: The True Story of Penne Alla Vodka was released in 2022 by director Roberto Serrini.
-The documentary examines the history, composition and variations of penne alla vodka.
-The film features chef Pasquale Cozzolino, chef Gaetano Arnone, chef Jae Lee, chef JJ Johnson, chef Jeremy Spector and molecular gastronomist Hervé This.
-Disco Sauce is a platinum Viddy, Platinum MarCom and Taste Award winner.
+The 2022 short documentary film Disco Sauce: The True Story of Penne Alla Vodka, directed by Roberto Serrini, examines the history, composition and variations of penne alla vodka.
+It features the chefs Pasquale Cozzolino, Gaetano Arnone, Jae Lee, JJ Johnson, and Jeremy Spector, and the molecular gastronomist Hervé This.
+Its director called it "insatiably irreverent" and a reviewer characterized it as "gonzo style".
+It has received multiple awards.

-The May 4, 2024, episode of Saturday Night Live featured a sketch about penne alla vodka in which it was depicted as a tolerated, but not particularly good, dish often served at events such as weddings, funerals, and anniversaries.